By Tim Bean

 *If anyone from Pizza Hut U.S. happens to enjoy this article, we wouldn’t say no to a complimentary personal pan pizza.
 Pepperoni, please.*

-BOOK IT! was awesome.
+BOOK IT! was…well, it was awesome.
 There’s no need to be anymore articulate than that.
 Reading had always been my drug of choice, and the thought of getting a prize for doing something I enjoyed blew my mind.
 And what a prize.

 Inspired by his son, Pizza Hut’s former president Art Gunther created the program in 1985 around a simple premise: read books, get pizza.
 This initiative sprung directly from our nation’s 40th Commander-in-Chief, President Ronald Reagan, who wanted America’s businesses to creatively invest in the country’s education.
 After all, this would be the workforce of the future.